Yellow ribbon: Israel

-Starting in August 2008, in the northern Israeli region of Galilee, yellow ribbons were tied to the left side mirrors of civilian cars as a symbol of the hope of the Israelis to free Israeli soldier Gilad Shalit who was imprisoned in the Gaza Strip by Hamas.
-Shalit was born and raised in the small village of Mitzpe Hila in the area.
-He has since been released and returned to Israel.
+Starting in August 2008, in the northern Israeli region of Galilee, yellow ribbons were tied to the left side mirrors of civilian cars as a symbol of the hope of the Israelis to free Israeli soldier Gilad Shalit who was held captive for five years in the Gaza Strip by Hamas.

+After the October 7th massacre by Hamas, families of hostages taken into Gaza launched a project of handing out yellow ribbons on the streets of Israel.
+Later on, sympathizers outside of Israel adopted the symbol in order to call for the release of the hostages.

+The Hostages and Missing Families Forum introduced the yellow ribbon in 2023 as a symbol to call for the release of hostages currently held by Hamas, occasionally appearing alongside the slogan "Bring Them Home Now".
+Later in 2024, the yellow ribbon had gained recognition as a symbol calling for the hostages' release.

 Italy

 In Italy, the yellow ribbon is worn to support the prisoners of war (POWs).
-It has been used to support the two Italian marines during the diplomatic crisis between Italy and India.
+It has been used to support the two Italian marines during the diplomatic crisis between Italy and India (see 2012 Enrica Lexie case).

 Japan

-Japan's Medal of Honor uses a yellow ribbon to acknowledge professionals who have become public role models.
+Japan's Medal of Honor with Yellow Ribbon, revived since 1955, is an acknowledgement handed out to professionals who have become public role models.

 Kuwait

 In Kuwait the yellow ribbon is worn to support the prisoners of war (POWs) missing from Kuwait, during the period from the Iraqi invasion in 1990 until the fall of Baghdad on April 9, 2003.
 The fall of Baghdad marked the end of the era of Saddam Hussein; afterwards, some Kuwaiti graves were found.
-On the fourth of July, in speech in Kuwait, the United States ambassador James Larauca pointed out that one of the most priceless reminders of the values of freedom is the yellow ribbon that was held by former U.S. President George W. Bush in reference to the suffering of the families of prisoners of Kuwait in Iraqi prisons.
+On the fourth of July, in a speech given in Kuwait, the United States ambassador James Larauca pointed out that one of the most priceless reminders of the values of freedom is the yellow ribbon that was held by former U.S. President George W. Bush in reference to the suffering of the families of prisoners of Kuwait held in Iraqi prisons.

 Malaysia

-In Malaysia, the yellow ribbon is used as a symbol of "press freedom".
+In Malaysia, the yellow ribbon is used as a symbol of press freedom.